 To be introverted means that I prefer solitude and derive energy from quiet time, alone.
-I don’t completely hate socializing, but I prefer not to.
+I don’t completely hate socializing, but it is often too much for me and reuires days of space to recover.
 I would not ever favor a social or group activity over something with another person or two, or by myself.
 I am depleted by interactions, even with my most favorite people.
 I neither love nor hate this about myself.
 I accept it, mostly without judgment, which allows me to honor my boundaries around self-care and sanity.

 Extroverts are energized by group activity, social engagement, and talking– while I am left drained.
 I require time and space to shake out the messages, thoughts, needs, vibes, and sensory impacts of proximity and involvement.
 I do not experience loneliness or FOMO.
 I can miss a person and still not be lonely.
 The most lonesome times in my life were all family occasions from my earliest days, holidays, birthdays… and most days in my unfortunate marriage.
 Also, I endured an unwanted, if not humiliating sense of aloneness before the age of 40, as I had not yet experienced nor learned emotionally honest, healthy, safe and sustainable connection.